hangoutsbot/hangoutsbot/README.md

 configuration in `config.commands_admin`.

 `help`
-* Bot lists all supported commands.
+* Bot lists all supported commands in a private message with the user
+* If the user does not have a 1-on-1 channel open, it will publicly tell the user to PM the bot and say hi.

 `ping`
 * Bot replies with a `pong`.